Getting started with the core device

 Instead, inside the core device, output timing is generated by the gateware and the CPU only programs switching commands with certain timestamps that the CPU computes.

 This guarantees precise timing as long as the CPU can keep generating timestamps that are increasing fast enough.
-In case it fails to do that (and attempts to program an event with a timestamp smaller than the current RTIO clock timestamp), a RTIOUnderflow exception is raised.
-The kernel causing it may catch it (using a regular try... except... construct), or it will be propagated to the host.
+In the case that it fails to do so (and attempts to program an event with a timestamp smaller than the current RTIO clock timestamp), RTIOUnderflow is raised.
+The kernel causing it may catch it (using a regular try... except... construct), or allow it to propagate to the host.

 Try reducing the period of the generated waveform until the CPU cannot keep up with the generation of switching events and the underflow exception is raised.
 Then try catching it: